You are here

 The CEIR Index Report provides an objective measure of the annual performance of the exhibition industry by measuring year-over-year changes in four key metrics: NSF of exhibit space sold, professional attendance, number of exhibiting companies and total event gross revenue.
 It details performance for 14 industry sectors and the overall industry.
 This report provides data from 2002 through 2017 with a predictive forecast through 2020.

-- Average and median number of B2B exhibitions attended in the past two years
+- Average number of B2B exhibitions attended in the past two years

 - Anticipated volume of attendance in the next two years